shadi1717/oracle-cloud-data-platform-workshop/Lab700/LabGuide700.md

 ### Objectives

--   Learn how to use the interface through KPI Cards, Decks, Alerts, and Analysis
+-   Learn how to use the Oracle Analytics for Applications (OAX) interface through KPI Cards, Decks, Alerts, and Analysis
 -   Learn how to perform a Custom Analysis on a Pre-Built Profitability Subject Area
 -   Learn how to explore a Balance Sheet Subject Area and create a Trial Balance
 -   Learn how to explore an Account Payables Project and create new reports